 The first step in the implementation process of the Comprehensive Plan is the official adoption.
 The process for adopting a Comprehensive Plan is spelled out in State law (Delaware Code, Title 29, Section 9103).
 A proposed municipal comprehensive plan is submitted to the Office of State Planning Coordination which shall solicit the comments of state agencies and those of other potentially impacted jurisdictions.
-This is accomplished through the submission to PLUS.
-The Office shall follow the process and procedures set forth in the Preliminary Land Use Service (PLUS) and shall provide the municipality with a report:
+This is accomplished through the submission to Preliminary Land Use Service (PLUS).
+The Office shall follow the process and procedures set forth for the Preliminary Land Use Service (PLUS) and shall provide the municipality with a report: